Curse of Coogan's Bluff: World Series appearances during the curse

 During the 50 years after placing the alleged Curse of Coogan's Bluff, the Giants made three World Series appearances and lost each time, twice in a deciding Game 7.
 In 1962, the Giants tied for first place in the National League, then won a three-game playoff against the rival Los Angeles Dodgers with a dramatic comeback in the 9th inning of the third game to win the National League pennant.
 But in Game 7 of the 1962 World Series, against their former crosstown rival New York Yankees, down 1–0 and with runners on second and third, Willie McCovey hit a sharp line drive, and the ball was caught by Yankees' second baseman Bobby Richardson to end the game and the Series.

 In the 1989 World Series, the Giants were swept by another San Francisco Bay Area team, the Oakland Athletics.
 The 1989 Series was infamous for the large earthquake that struck the San Francisco Bay Area, delaying Games 3 and 4 of the World Series by 10 days.
-In the 2002 World Series against the Anaheim Angels, the Giants led 3 games to 2 heading back to Anaheim for Games 6 and 7, but the Giants lost the last two games for their third World Series loss since moving to San Francisco.
-In Game 6 of that Series, the Giants held a commanding 5–0 lead with starting pitcher Russ Ortiz on the mound heading into the 7th inning.
-However, the Giants allowed the Angels to score 6 unanswered runs in the 7th and 8th innings for one of the greatest comebacks in World Series history.
+In the 2002 World Series against the Anaheim Angels, the Giants led the series 3–2 heading back to Anaheim for Games 6 and 7, but the Giants lost the last two games for their third World Series loss since moving to San Francisco.
+In Game 6 of that Series, the Giants held a commanding 5–0 lead with starting pitcher Russ Ortiz on the mound heading into the bottom of the seventh, and were six outs away from the championship going into the bottom of the eighth despite having their lead cut to two.
+However, the Angels successfully completed their rally in the bottom of the eighth for one of the greatest comebacks in World Series history.
 The Giants lost Game 7 (and the Series) the next day 4–1.
+The Giants’ 2002 World Series collapse was considered another manifestation of the curse by fans and San Francisco media.